 Your surgeon will place your head in a clamp to hold it in position.
-He will make an incision in your scalp and remove your glioma.
-Your surgeon will place radiation therapy in the area where your glioma was.
-He will close the incision with stitches or staples.
-A bandage may be placed over your incision.
+He or she will make an incision in your scalp and remove a small piece of skull bone.
+The glioma will be removed, and radiation therapy will be placed in the area where your glioma was.
+The piece of bone will be replaced.
+Your surgeon will close the incision with stitches or staples.
+A bandage may be placed over the incision.

 You may bleed more than expected or get an infection.
-Your blood vessels, nerves, or organs may be damaged during surgery.
-You may have side effects from the radiation, such as nausea, headaches, or hair loss.
-The radiation may also cause brain swelling, a decrease in brain function, or a stroke.
+Blood vessels or other healthy tissue may be damaged during surgery.
+The radiation may cause brain swelling, a decrease in brain function, or a stroke.
 Your tumor may not be completely removed.
-You may get a blood clot in your limb.
-This may become life-threatening.
+You may develop a life-threatening blood clot.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.